-Liz and her husband, Gareth, are the parents of current students in the Primary School of John Paul College.
+Liz and her husband, Gareth, are the parents of current students in Years Five and Seven at John Paul College.
 Liz values the nurturing and safe environment John Paul College offers with a strong focus on the whole person through extensive arts, sports, academic and spiritual opportunities offered.

 He is involved with the John Paul College Friends of Cricket group and is a former treasurer of the John Paul College Friends of Tennis group.
 Scott is also the treasurer of the Queensland Cricket Umpires and Scorers Association.

-Scott was appointed to the Board of Directors of John Paul College in 2016 and is a member of the Governance Committee.
+Scott was appointed to the Board of Directors of John Paul College in 2016 and is Chair of the Governance Committee.

 B.Bus; LLB (Hons); LLM, Acc Spec (Comm.Lit); MAICD

 Philip was elected as a director of the John Paul College Board at the 2018 Annual General Meeting and his children Dylan (Year Nine), Natalie (Year Eight) and Liam (Year Five) have attended the College, since 2017.
 His children have embraced the school taking on leadership roles, achieving academic recognition and partaking in many co-curricular activities including music, netball, swimming and tennis.
 Philip has been very impressed with the way the school has welcomed the children and provided a great deal of support for them during the transition from previous schools.

 For the last thirty years, Philip has worked in Funds Management and Information Technology performing a variety of executive level positions.
 He now runs an independent consulting firm advising Superannuation firms and other investment companies on operational controls, risk management and their use of technology.